infn-epics/phoebus-services-chart/README.md

 Features:

-* The service supports a tree structure of objects, much like a file system tree.
-Tree node objects are folders, configurations (aka save sets) or snapshots.
+* The service supports a tree structure of objects.
+Nodes in the tree are folders, configurations (aka save sets) or snapshots.

 * There is always a top level root node of type folder.
 This cannot be modified in any manner.

 * Child nodes of folder nodes are folder or configuration nodes.
 Child nodes of configuration nodes are only snapshot nodes.
-Snapshot nodes do not contain child nodes, but though they are associated with snapshot items (PV values).
+Snapshot nodes do not contain child nodes, but they are associated with snapshot items (PV values).

 * Each node can be associated with an arbitrary number of string properties, e.g. a "golden" property can be set on snapshot nodes.